Tanz0rz/haxe-fmod/docs/getting-started.md

     -hl build/hl/game.hl
     ```

-    The `BuildCheck.verify()` macro stops the compile with a clear message when `FMOD_SDK` (or `FMOD_SDK_WEB` for a js build) is missing or points at the wrong package, so a misconfigured environment fails before the game window ever opens.
+    The `BuildCheck.verify()` macro stops the compile with a clear message when `FMOD_SDK` is missing or points at the wrong package.
+A js build checks `FMOD_SDK_WEB` instead.
+A misconfigured environment then fails before the game window opens.

 === "Kha"